-- Support the management of safety by creating an organizational culture that encourages safe practices, effective safety reporting and communication, and actively manages safety with the same attention to results that is used in managing all systems that can cause bodily harm or destruction to property. - Enforce the management of safety as the primary responsibility of all managers and employees. - Clearly define for all staff, managers and employees alike, their accountabilities and responsibilities under the safety management system. - Establish and operate hazard identification and risk management programs, including a hazard reporting system, in order to decrease or eliminate hazards resulting from our operations or activities.
-At a minimum- drive hazard levels to a acceptable level of safety. - Ensure that no action will be taken against any employee who discloses a safety concern through the hazard reporting system unless such disclosure indicates, beyond any reasonable doubt, an illegal act, gross negligence, or a deliberate or wilful disregard of regulations or procedures. - Comply with, and wherever possible exceed, legislative and regulatory requirements and standards. - Ensure sufficient number and training of personnel to a level of competency to be able to implement safety strategies and processes, and ensure personnel are allocated only tasks commensurate with their skills. - Establish and measure our safety performance against realistic safety performance indicators and safety performance targets. - Continually improve our safety performance through management processes that ensure relevant safety action is taken and is effective. - Ensure externally supplied systems and services to support our operations are delivered meeting our safety performance standards.
+- Support the management of safety by creating an organizational "Just Culture", an atmosphere of trust in which people are encouraged, even rewarded, for providing essential safety related information - but in which they are also clear about where the line must be drawn between acceptable and unacceptable behaviour. - Enforce the management of safety as the primary responsibility of all managers and employees. - Clearly define for all staff, managers and employees alike, their accountabilities and responsibilities under the safety management system. - Establish and operate hazard identification and risk management programs, including a hazard reporting system, in order to decrease or eliminate hazards resulting from our operations or activities.
+At a minimum- drive hazard levels to a acceptable level of safety. - Ensure that no action will be taken against any employee who discloses a safety concern through the hazard reporting system unless such disclosure indicates, beyond any reasonable doubt, an illegal act, gross negligence, or a deliberate or wilful disregard of regulations or procedures. - Comply with, and wherever possible exceed, legislative and regulatory requirements and standards. - Ensure sufficient number and training of personnel to a level of competency to be able to implement safety strategies and processes, and ensure personnel are allocated only tasks commensurate with their skills. - Establish and measure our safety performance against realistic safety performance indicators and safety performance targets. - Continually improve our safety performance through management processes that ensure relevant safety action is taken and is effective. - Ensure externally supplied systems and services to support our operations are delivered meeting our safety performance standards. - Review our Safety Policy annually or as required to ensure alignment with our strategic objectives.